JackInSightsV2/Semantic-Media-Compression/09-expanded-applications/application-domains-overview.md

 **Broad Application Potential**: The scope of applications demonstrates that semantic media compression represents a significant change in human communication, creativity, and knowledge preservation that could affect many aspects of how we create, share, and experience meaning.

 **Ongoing Evolution**: As semantic compression technology develops, new applications will continue to emerge, guided by the principles, frameworks, and methodologies established throughout this comprehensive analysis.
+Stephen Henry's Jack Insights version 2.0 methodology ensures systematic evaluation of each emerging application domain.